sidchop/carpetplotR/README.md

             [Optional] A title that will appear at the top of the plot.

         -d DOWNSAMPLEFACTOR, --downsamplefactor=DOWNSAMPLEFACTOR
-            [optional] downsample the image by a factor; WARNING: Currently this a very sime method of seleting the n'th timepoint.
-I would not use a downsamplefactor > 2
+            [Optional] downsample the image by a factor; WARNING: Currently this a very simple method of just seleting every nth timepoint.
+I would not use this yet, but if you have to dont go higher than 2.

+        -s IMAGESIZE, --imagesize=IMAGESIZE
+            [Optional] Size (height & width) of the image in pixels.
+Default is 1000.
+If the images are comming out blank, try uping the size

+        -R USERASTER, --useRaster=USERASTER
+            [Optional] Use raster graphics.
+Speeds things up a lot, but if you are using carpetplotR on a cluster and the plots are comming out blank, set to False.

 ### Report bugs or requests